rmariano/itarch/content/refuse-the-temptation-to-pass.md

 ```

 This also complies with the general good practice of *\"use docstrings
-in eveery function, class, and module defined\"*.
+in every function, class, and module defined\"*.
 In my opinion, it\'s a
 much better choice.

 The same criteria applies for empty base classes.